ckampa13/EFTAnalysis/SampleGenerationDim6/README.md

 ### Running the production script

+All code for the production can be found under the SubmittingJobs directory

 1. sh triboson_production.sh -p pileup_files.txt -s WWW -c -o $PWD -a 1 -n 10

 ## Submission of jobs at the LPC cluster: